-- ◆ Taiwan's direct investment on the Mainland in the 1990s was critical to the initial success of the Mainland's economic reform and opening to the World. - ◆ The European and U.S. economies will be recovering very slowly so that Taiwan will need to look to elsewhere for sources of export demand.
-The Mainland can provide some help through increased imports from Taiwan, increased tourists to Taiwan, and increased investment from both state-owned and non-state-owned enterprises from the Mainland to Taiwan.
+Taiwan's direct investment on the Mainland in the 1990s was critical to the initial success of the Mainland's economic reform and opening to the World.
+However, Taiwan firms must now reorient towards the needs in the Mainland domestic market.
+The European and U.S. economies will be recovering very slowly so that Taiwan will need to look to the Mainland for sources of export demand.
+The domestic market on the Mainland can provide some help through increased imports from Taiwan and increased tourists to Taiwan.
+Both state-owned and non-state-owned enterprises from the Mainland can also be a source of increased investment in Taiwan in non-national-security-sensitive sectors, thus helping to increase real GDP and employment.
+What would benefit Taiwan the most would be "green field" investments as opposed to the purchase of existing assets by Mainland or other entities.
+This is because the former creates new aggregate demand and would increase employment whereas the latter only benefits the owners of the existing assets.
+This can justify a policy of encouraging greenfield investments from the Mainland to Taiwan.